Born in Paris, Marie Salomé Peyronnel is an independent curator and writer based in Brooklyn, NY.

-She is very much inspired by artistic practices that blur the lines with other fields (e.g., nature, crafts, literature, music, technology, travel or food).
+She is very much inspired by artistic practices that blur the lines with other fields (e.g., nature, crafts, social change, literature, music, technology, travel or food).
 Her previous exhibitions took place in galleries, gardens and decommissioned spaces around New York.

 As a writer, Marie Salomé writes short stories, both in French and English.
 Her first book Le Livre qui console was published in 2014 by Flammarion (France) and is a mix of short stories, interviews and drawings about tears.